mpdroid/bones/README.md

 Demonstrates Azure Kinect DK camera body tracking features.
-Watch this youtube video to see the features in action.
+Watch this (youtube video)[https://www.youtube.com/watch?v=JbQFNzRO1x0] to see the features in action.

+Read the accompanying (medium article)[https://marvinpdroid.medium.com/thing-finding-with-kinect-dk-b50470044c56] for a deeper understanding of the APIs and geometry involved.

 ## Usage
 Note: This project has been developed on Ubuntu 20.04.